 - In most instances, don’t start a sentence with a dependent clause.
 Subject-verb-object works better generally, and relying on it does not indicate you’re simpleminded or lacking in “style.”
 It means you care about clarity.

 - Get to the point early in your piece, whatever it is.
 Readers won’t stick with you if they have to look for it.

 - Avoid adjectives and adverbs.
 Pick the right nouns and verbs, instead.

 - Take advantage of the medium (blog, newspaper, etc.) to enhance your message without going overboard or obscuring it.

 - Write short paragraphs.
 Dense copy blocks are unappealing and even intimidating to people who are scanning and deciding whether to dive into your blog or article.

-- Write short pieces.
+- Write short pieces to market fitness over 50.
 Really, no one has time.
 If you can cut that line, paragraph or passage, then do.

 - Avoid clichés like the plague.

 - Jargon, too.
 Or you’ll never think outside the box at the end of the day.

 - Write to express yourself, not to impress anybody else.